 SO, with all these reflections I’ve some up a few tips:

 1) ALWAYS work on reading and math throughout the summer.
-Kids loose up to 2 months of knowledge over the summer, and that could be significant when it comes to placement testing.
+Kids lose up to 2 months of knowledge over the summer, and that could be significant when it comes to placement testing.

 4) Engage with the teachers.
 Our teachers have always been willing to answer questions when we haven’t understood things.
 When teachers know they are working with parents who are willing to work at home, they will help.
 Every year we were given access to free resources online or locally to further our kids learning.
 Some of those resources have been available to us even though we have moved.